Ethical Sponsorship

 Steinepreis Paganin is committed to providing a diverse and inclusive culture for all its employees, with equal opportunity to progress and have a meaningful career.
 We offer challenging and rewarding work in a supportive and inclusive environment, where everyone has the opportunity to achieve personal and professional growth.

-Steinepreis Paganin is a signatory to the LIV Seasonal Clerkship & Traineeship Guidelines 2024 and consistently adhere to these guidelines.
+Steinepreis Paganin is a signatory to the LIV Seasonal Clerkship and Graduate Program Guidelines 2026 and consistently adhere to these guidelines.

 We appreciate that the recruitment process can be a daunting one and aim to make our process as transparent and simple as possible.
 Students are welcome to contact us if they have any queries in relation to our recruitment process or their application and we look forward to supporting and connecting with students during the year ahead.